mesosphere-backup/velocity-training/mesos-marathon/README.md

 Note that we will use [HTTPie](http://httpie.org) in the following but you can use `curl` should you wish to do that.

+    $ cd $DCOS_CLI_HOME
-    $ http POST http://$DCOS_DASHBOARD_FQHN/service/marathon/v2/apps < marathon-hello-world.json
+    $ http POST http://$DCOS_DASHBOARD_FQHN/service/marathon/v2/apps < velocity-training/mesos-marathon/marathon-hello-world.json

-There are a few more sample app specs here in this directory, such as `marathon-peek.json`.
-Play around.
-Try the same things you did before in the UI now via the HTTP API.
+There are two more sample app specs here in this directory: `marathon-peek.json` that launches a Docker images and `marathon-private-registry.json` that launches a Docker registry.

 ## List apps via Marathon HTTP API